The Perfect Server - Ubuntu 15.04 (nginx, BIND, Dovecot and ISPConfig 3)

 4. Disable AppArmor

 AppArmor is a security extension (similar to SELinux) that should provide extended security.
+It is not installed by default from onwards 13.10.
+We will crosscheck if it is installed.
 In my opinion you don't need it to configure a secure system, and it usually causes more problems than advantages (think of it after you have done a week of trouble-shooting because some service wasn't working as expected, and then you find out that everything was ok, only AppArmor was causing the problem).
 Therefore I disable it (this is a must if you want to install ISPConfig later on).

 We can disable it like this:

 update-rc.d -f apparmor remove

 5. Synchronize the System Clock

 It is a good idea to synchronize the system clock with an NTP (network time protocol) server over the Internet.
 Simply run

 and your system time will always be in sync.